 In order to combat the incredible challenges coming their way, both breeds of auto suppliers must have clarity about just how quickly things are about to change.
 Whether traditional or modern, these suppliers are looking at fast, potentially volatile ups and downs that can easily make or break their businesses.
 Above all, they must be proactive.

 Many OldCo. suppliers need to focus on actively identifying and reducing costs that align with a potential operational wind down.
 They should also be considering the future of dedicated assets.
 By developing a strategy now so the organization can have the right plan in place, most OldCo. businesses will have no reason to go bankrupt and/or lose out when changes hit them hard.

 For NewCo. businesses, being able to understand the future market and all the factors that affect it is key, as well as successfully developing channels to accessible, sufficient capital.
 The last thing these modern suppliers need is a healthy demand without a way to deliver it.

 For both, succeeding in the near and long term is all about planning, developing an insightful vision and knowing when to execute strategically in volatile times in order to maximize profit.
 Without these factors, we can expect to see both OldCo. and NewCo. businesses fall to the wayside in the face of unprecedented technology disruption.
 The shift emerging technologies create means tremendous opportunities for organizations — if they’re prepared.
-However, these disruptions, as well as new competitors, will lessen the chances of survival for traditional suppliers who fail to act.
+Some automotive providers could consider making use of solutions from http://www.altium.com/ or other providers, to ensure that they can keep upgrading their technology effectively and safely.
+Advancing your PCB footprint with leading companies in that industry can help you to manage your electronic design elements and also save you time and costs.
+However, some technology can cause disruptions, meaning competitors will lessen the chances of survival for traditional suppliers who fail to act on the changing technology.